kraluc/vincentricci/README.md

 typeset -g POWERLEVEL9K_VIRTUALENV_GENERIC_NAMES=(virtualenv venv .venv env)
 ```

-   *  While you are there... you can also tweak the following:
+   *  While you are there, you can also tweak the following to show the Python version and add a virtual environment icon

 ```bash
 typeset -g POWERLEVEL9K_VIRTUALENV_SHOW_PYTHON_VERSION=true